 INDIA CEMENTS CAPITAL LIMITED (ICCL)

-The main focus of the Company continues to be on various fee-based activities
+The main focus of the company continues to be on various fund / fee-based activities

 such as, Full Fledged Money Changing [FFMC], Travel & Tours and Forex Advisory

 Chennai as an IATA accredited branch.
-The subsidiary ICISL has 22 branches.
-The Gross
+The subsidiary ICISL has 18 branches.
+The gross

 EXPANSION / MODERNISATION

-since the close of the financial year ended 31st March, 2012, deposits
+depositholders and since the close of the financial year ended 31st March, 2013, deposits

-aggregating to Rs.5.32 Lakhs out of the above have either been claimed and paid or have
+aggregating to Rs.16.18 Lakhs out of the above have either been claimed and paid or have

-been renewed or transferred to Investor Education and
+been renewed or transferred to Investor Education and Protection Fund.

 RESEARCH & DEVELOPMENT

-During the year, your Company spent Rs.66.38 Lakhs towards revenue
+During the year, your Company spent Rs.75.63 Lakhs towards revenue expenditure of the

 Industrial relations continued to remain cordial during the year.